seisbench/seisbench/docs/index.rst

 .. figure::  _static/seisbench_logo_subtitle_outlined.svg
    :align:   center

+|

-Welcome to SeisBench's documentation!
+Welcome to SeisBench
 =====================================

-The Seismology Benchmark collection (*SeisBench*) is an open-source python toolbox for machine learning in seismology.
-It provides a unified API for accessing and training machine learning algorithms on seismic datasets.
-SeisBench has been built to alleviate traditional bottlenecks when applying machine learning techniques to seismic data, in particular the steps of data collection and labelling.
+SeisBench is an open-source python toolbox for machine learning in seismology.
+It provides a unified API for applying deep learning models to seismic waveforms, and for accessing and training machine learning algorithms on seismic datasets.
+SeisBench has been built to alleviate traditional bottlenecks when applying machine learning techniques to seismic data, in particular the steps of data preparation, collection and labelling.
+At the same time it aims to foster interoperability, interchangeability and comparability of different models and datasets.

 .. figure::  ./_static/schematic_fig_sb.svg
    :align:   center